SilvaSobol/Teaching_and_Learning_for_All/Teaching_Learning_for_all/README.md

 + BLOG
 + CONTACT

-## Home Page carousel image one
+Home Page carousel image one
 ![The home page features a navbar, image carousel slideshow and a search bar to filter subjects users are interested in](tutor/images/TutorNow1.jpg)

-## Home Page carousel image two
+Home Page carousel image two
 ![The home page features a navbar, image carousel slideshow and a search bar to filter subjects users are interested in](tutor/images/TutorNow2.jpg)

-## Home Page carousel image three
+Home Page carousel image three
 ![The home page features a navbar, image carousel slideshow and a search bar to filter subjects users are interested in](tutor/images/TutorNow3.jpg)

-After searching the subjects user lands on a recommended subjects' page to sign up for the classes.
+After searching the subjects user lands on recommended subjects' page to sign up for classes.

 ![The home page features a navbar, image carousel slideshow and a search bar to filter subjects users are interested in](tutor/images/Subjects%20Page.jpg)